danth6961/tsp-rebalance-app/docs/README.md

 ## Project Structure

-- `app.py` — Streamlit app entrypoint and UI orchestration
+The codebase is split into clear modules so that decision logic, persistence, presentation, and styling do not drift into one another.

+### Core logic
-- `engine.py` — factor scoring, regime selection, allocation logic, and IFT logic
+- `engine.py` — factor scoring, regime selection, allocation logic, and IFT recommendation logic
 - `data_sources.py` — market and macro data acquisition
+- `validation.py` — input and allocation validation
+- `ift_state_machine.py` — monthly IFT rule enforcement and pure-G safety handling
 - `storage.py` — config, state, and CSV persistence
+- `constants.py` — shared defaults, paths, thresholds, regime definitions
+- `models.py` — typed data models
+- `utils.py` — general helper functions

+### Presentation
 - `ui.py` — reusable Streamlit display helpers
-- `constants.py` — shared defaults, paths, proxy tickers, and regime baselines
-- `models.py` — typed data models for the app
-- `utils.py` — general helper functions
-- `validation.py` — market and allocation validation helpers
+- `styles.py` — CSS and visual tokens

+### Application entrypoint
-- `ift_state_machine.py` — pure-G and monthly IFT rule enforcement
+- `app.py` — Streamlit app orchestration and UI wiring
-- `requirements.txt` — Python dependencies

 ## How It Works

-1. The app loads config and state from local files.
+1. The app loads config and state from local JSON files.
+2. It injects the shared styles.
-2. It fetches market and macro data.
+3. It fetches market and macro data.
+4. The snapshot is validated.
-3. The engine scores the environment across multiple factors.
+5. The engine scores the environment across multiple factors.
-4. The engine selects a regime and target allocation.
+6. The engine selects a regime and target allocation.
-5. The app compares the current allocation to the target.
+7. The app compares the current allocation to the target.
-6. The IFT rule engine decides whether to submit or hold.
+8. The IFT rule engine decides whether to submit or hold.
-7. The result is logged locally.
+9. The result is logged locally.
-8. Manual confirmation updates the transaction state.
+10. Manual confirmation updates the transaction state.

 ## Data Inputs Used by the Engine